 Let us begin with the growth of government (Fig. 8).
 The model predicts that governments should tend to grow larger as energy use increases.
 There is, however, signiﬁcant leeway for this trend to be pushed ‘up’ (to larger government) or ‘down’ (to smaller government).
 In the model, this leeway stems from the number of ‘ﬁrms’ in government.
 Here governments are modeled as the n largest institutions (ﬁrms), where n is a free parameter.
 Increasing the number of ﬁrms in government increases the size of government at the given level of energy use.

+Figure 8: The modeled growth of government with energy use.
 This ﬁgure compares empirical trends to the modeled relation between government share of employment and energy use per person.
 Each colored dot represents a model iteration.
 Color indicates the number of ‘ﬁrms’ in modeled government (the model’s sole parameter).
 Real-world data is plotted over top of the model as black points.
 Select countries are labeled with alpha-3 codes.
 The inset panel shows the smoothed trends for the empirical data and the best-ﬁt model.

 I interpret the number of ‘ﬁrms’ in government as a political preference.
 Societies with leftist politics tend to let government do what would, in right-wing societies, be done by private ﬁrms.
 In the model, this leftward shift in politics corresponds to adding ‘ﬁrms’ to government.
 For instance, a healthcare ‘ﬁrm’ in a right-wing society becomes a healthcare branch of government in a left-wing society.
 So moving left on the political spectrum involves adding ‘ﬁrms’ to government.
 Moving right involves taking ‘ﬁrms’ away from government.